Quamrul Hassan: Art

-Getting inspired from Zainul Abedin, Jamini Roy, Quamrul Hassan chose to give the folk art tradition a breath of life by incorporating modern ideas in it.
-He always borrowed the two-dimensionality of pata paintings of fork art in his work, he also attempted to give the quality of three-dimensionality in it.
+Getting inspired from Zainul Abedin, Jamini Roy, Hassan chose to give the folk art tradition a breath of life by incorporating modern ideas in it.
+He always borrowed the two-dimensionality of pata paintings of folk art in his work, he also attempted to give the quality of three-dimensionality in it.
 Instead of using mixed colours, in most of his paintings he used primary colors like pata painters.
 Sometimes, like folk artists, he applied flat colors without creating tonal variations.
 However, he has attempted to create color perspective by using various colors in one plane, so that a sense of height, distance can be created in the image.
 This technique was inspired from Henri Matisse.
 Patriotism was born in him due to his involvement in folk art.
 Some of his notable works are: Goon Tana, The Happy Return, Biral, Nabanna, Gorur Snan etc. All of these paintings highlight the lives of lower-class people which has been the topmost priority of his paintings.
+He also wrote 2 books which are "Amader Lokkristi" and "Bangladesh-er Shilpo Andolon O Amar Kotha".

 Hassan was a versatile artist working in practically all media-oil, gouache, watercolors, pastel, etching, woodcut, linocut, pen and pencil.
 He also worked with woodcuts, specially after the famine of 1974, works that expressed his rage and anger.
-Quamrul used snakes, jackals and owls to portray the evil in humans, both in his political work and his famine work.
+Quamrul Hassan used snakes, jackals and owls to portray the evil in humans, both in his political work and his famine work.

 Rural women and their plight is another theme Hassan has repeatedly worked on.
 His treatment of women emphasize the bond between them, most of his paintings of women are of a group of women, only rarely a solo painting can be found.
 However, he mixes romanticism with realism; the strong curved lines and the contrasted use of color contribute to a sensuous appeal that blunts the edges of harsh reality.
 His paintings of women can be divided into three phases: the 50s Love and Premarital stage, the end of 50s and the beginning of 70s the happy conjugal life, and the 70s and the 80s the time of marital separation.
 First stage marks the memories of his late mother.
 The paintings of the stage were made simply from the painters memories of his lost mother but in an abstracted form.
 Like the painting three women gossiping over a topic.
 It was actually his mother gossiping to two other women.
 Second stage marks the time when he was in love with his wife and they together had a daughter.
 The notable works of the period can be Afterbath, Jalkeli (waterplay), Loneliness etc. And the third stage marks the time when he and his wife were separated due to some reasons and at this period instead of highlighting some emotions that are visible in his other paintings, he kept on drawing female nudes.